 Here's a general formula for creating lotion:

 8-23% Oils and Butters

 Typically, lotion is made with distilled water.
 It gives recipes a lightweight consistency that absorbs quickly into the skin.
 It's important not to use tap or purified water because they can have microbes or bits of metal.

 There are other options that add something special!
-Try Aloe 10X, jasmine essential water, lavender essential water, cucumber essential water, rose water, or aloe vera liquid.
+Try a botanical liquid like aloe, jasmine essential water, lavender essential water, cucumber essential water, rose water, or aloe vera liquid.
 Choose something that has been distilled or purified and already contains a preservative.
 If you add a fresh ingredient like tea, it can grow mold.

 For the same reason, we don't recommend using milk in lotion.
 If you leave a carton of milk on the counter, it will go bad eventually.
 The same will happen to your lotion.
 That's the case even with a preservative - they protect against mold and bacteria but they don't extend the shelf life of milk.
 The longest shelf life you can expect is 2-4 weeks, and that's only if you store the lotion in the fridge.